Netail/webhook-notifier/README.md

 A GitHub Action to concurrently send the same message to multiple different webhooks.

-(Currently supports the following platforms: Discord, Slack and Microsoft Teams)
+Currently supports the following platforms:

+- Discord
+- Slack
+- Microsoft Teams

 ## Getting Started